Getting Started

 AI config: CLAUDE.md (34 lines)

-Docs: 3 ADRs in docs/decisions/
+Docs: 3 ADRs in docs/architecture/decisions/

 Commits: conventional commits detected